superruzafa/visual-scala-reference/_en/functions/reduceLeft.md

 }
 ~~~

-`reduceLeft` applies a binary operator `op` to each element, going from left to right, and the previous `op` result.
+`reduceLeft` applies the binary operator `op` to each element, going from left to right, and the previous `op` result.
 The first time `op` is applied it's fed with the two first elements.

 <figure class="diagram">
   <img src="images/reduceLeft.svg" alt="reduceLeft function">